MattePalte/Bugs-Quantum-Computing-Platforms/artifacts/minimal_bugfixes/strawberryfields/strawberryfields#224/bug_1839_comment.md

-Fixer: "Currently, the gbs.sample.sample() function raises: AttributeError: 'list' object has no attribute 'tolist' when called with n_samples = 1 (which, ironically, is actually the default).
+Fixer: "Currently, the gbs.sample.sample() function raises: AttributeError: 'list' object has no attribute 'tolist' when called with n_samples = 1 (which, ironically, is actually the default)."